Onramp

 Transaction status flow

-Your transaction progresses through these stages:
+Your transaction progresses through these stages:- Initializing: transaction is being created and validated.

-- Created: transaction created, deposit instructions available
+- Created: transaction is accepted; deposit instructions are available.

 Deposit instruction types